andrewt3000/jql/README.md

 2. FKs follow naming convention {tableName}ID.
 3. FK lookup tables have a "name" field for display.
 Use a computed column for names that are composites.

+### JQL query object
+Post body for query contains json object with these fields.

 Property | Description |Type |
 ---|--- |---|